davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 LaTeXMathObject t1=LaTeXMathObject.make("$2+2=4$");
 ```

-It will generate 4 shapes, that we can access via `get` method.
+It will generate 5 shapes, that we can access via `get` method.
 Thus, the command `t1.get(0)` will return the first shape ( the "2" glyph), `t1.get(1)` will return the "+" glyph, etc. This indices will be important to specify exactly how we want the animation from one expression to another to be done.

-For complicated expressions, it may be difficult to get the exact number that corresponds to any glyph.
-For that reason, there is a method called `formulaHelper` that helps to visualize it better.
 Suppose we are planning to perform an animation that solves a simple equation x+2=0.
 We define the two math expressions:

 ```java
 LaTeXMathObject t1=LaTeXMathObject.make("$x+2=0$");
 LaTeXMathObject t2=LaTeXMathObject.make("$x=-2$");
 ```

-and we want to define a precise, self-explaining animation.
+and we want to define a precise, self-explaining animation, that transforms the first into to second.

 If we simply try with the command